Beauvoir De Lisle: Early military career

 De Lisle studied at the Staff College, Camberley in 1899.
 After the outbreak of the Second Boer War in late 1899, he was appointed in command of the Australian Brigade, with the local rank of lieutenant colonel from 30 January 1900.
 The brigade was a mobile column comprising the 6th Battalion, Mounted Infantry, the West Australian Mounted Infantry, the South Australian Imperial Bushmen and the New South Wales Mounted Rifles.
+Most of these units followed him when in April 1900 he was appointed in command of the 2nd Corps of Mounted Infantry, part of the 1st Mounted Infantry Brigade under overall command by Major General Edward Hutton.
+This force was actively engaged both during Lord Roberts's advance from Bloemfontein and after the fall of Pretoria, and he took part in the Battle of Diamond Hill (June 1900).
 He was severely wounded and three times mentioned in dispatches.
 Promotion to major came on 1 January 1902, and to the brevet rank of lieutenant colonel on the following day.
 During the early months of 1902 his brigade was stationed in Natal, but in April he left the command of this brigade and transferred to Transvaal where there was more intense fighting.
 He left Cape Town for the United Kingdom in late May 1902.
 In a despatch dated 23 June 1902, Lord Kitchener, who had been commander-in-chief (C-in-C) during the latter part of the war, described De Lisle as "an officer of remarkable force of character.
 He has soldierly qualities and is a fine leader."
 For his service he was appointed a Companion of the Order of the Bath (CB) on 21 August 1902, and received the actual decoration from King Edward VII at Buckingham Palace on 24 October 1902.